CONGRATULATIONS Leonard

 Conables® Tips

 If everyone around you knew who you are, you could get three times as much done.
 You have moments with rapid-fire tossing out of ideas (some you’ve never heard until you said them out loud), and your immediate action is to sell them.
-Your explosion of “what ifs” needs to be understood as starting points.
+Your explosions of “what ifs” need to be understood as starting points.
 It’s not until you’ve had time to step back and consider the consequences of them that you begin to pick the practical ideas.

 You need the freedom to speak up and shout out, yet the time to write it down and read it back.
 People who only see one side of your conative process may stereotype you – to everyone’s detriment.